 From the mid-1990s until his death in 2016, Conrad revisited his work as a whole, in a process of unification.
 He gave concerts and lectures worldwide, and embarked on new series of works.
 The MAMCO exhibition sets out to retrace his career over nearly sixty years of cultural activism, while at the same time acknowledging the artist’s stance vis-à-vis the methodologies underpinning the display of his work in contemporary art institutions.

-The exhibition, organized by Balthazar Lovay, is a collaboration with Kölnischer Kunstverein, Cologne and is based on the retrospective of the Albright-Knox Art Gallery, Buffalo (2018–2019)
+- The exhibition, organized by Balthazar Lovay, is a collaboration with Kölnischer Kunstverein, Cologne and Culturgest, Lisbon, and is based on the retrospective of the Albright-Knox Art Gallery, Buffalo (2018–2019)

 - With the support of the Pictet Group Foundation